threefoldtech/js-sdk/jumpscale/sals/reservation_chatflow/README.md

 - *tid*: threebot id to filter network reservations on

 - *reservations*: list of reservations to look for networks in.
-If not provided then `j.sal.zosv2.reservation_list(tid=tid,next_action="DEPLOY")` is used to get all reservations of that user and checking in them.
+If not provided then `j.sals.zos.list_reservation(tid=tid,next_action="DEPLOY")` is used to get all reservations of that user and checking in them.

 ### Save reservation(solutions)